 Review by Frank Plowright

 Titan’s success with a collection of Brian Bolland’s Judge Dredd stories led to a rapid publishing programme.
-The Cursed Earth saga was next on the schedule, followed by this collection of Dredd’s other master artist, Mike McMahon.
+The Cursed Earth saga was next on the schedule, followed by this collection of Dredd’s other early master artist, Mike McMahon.

 Unlike Bolland, McMahon’s artwork was created in an almost perpetual flux.
 It’s barely credible that the artist who drew the ‘Return of Rico’ six months into Dredd’s career was also responsible for ‘Aggro Dome’ just over two years later.
 The style has changed, the figurework has changed, the layouts have changed, and McMahon’s Dredd has transformed from a relatively lithe lawman into a figure of authority, with exaggerated costume effects.
 All that remains from the earlier story are the big boots.
 Except they’ve grown.